 When AttributeFactory, creates an IAttribute, TangoATK tries to subscribe for Tango Change event for that attribute.
 If the subscription succeeds then the attribute is marked as event driven.
 If the subscription for Tango Change event fails, TangoATK tries to subscribe for Tango Periodic event.
-If the subscription succeeds then the attribute is marked as event driven.
-If the subscription fails then the attribute is marked as to be "without events".
+If the subscription succeeds then the attribute is marked as to be "without events".

-In the refresh() method of the AttributeList during the loop through the object is f the object is marked event driven then the object is simply skipped.
+In the refresh() method of the AttributeList during the loop through the objects if the object is marked event driven then the object is simply skipped.
 But if the object (attribute) is not marked as event driven, the refresh() method of the AttributeList, asks the object to refresh itself by calling the "refresh()" method of that object (attribute or device).
 The refresh() method of an attribute will in turn call the "readAttribute" on the Tango device.